 Cape Elizabeth is a decidedly white-collar town, with fully 88.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cape Elizabeth is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cape Elizabeth who work in management occupations (15.19%), healthcare (13.14%), and sales jobs (10.92%).

 Also of interest is that Cape Elizabeth has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.